jksr/ballcools/README.md

 it is highly recommended to have one to accompany the associated BAllC files.
 For details of the CMeta file, please check [doc/ballc_spec.pdf](https://github.com/jksr/ballcools/blob/main/doc/ballc_spec.pdf).

-For a given genome (eg. a standard one like mm10 or hg38 or an individual-specific genome), ```ballcools meta``` can be used to generate the corresponding CMeta file.
+For a given genome (eg. a standard one like mm10 or hg38 or an individual-specific genome), ```ballcools meta``` can be used to generate the corresponding CMeta file from the genome fasta file (.fasta or .fa).
 This step usually takes around 30min.
 This only need to be run once for each genome, and the resulting CMeta file can be used for all BAllC files associated with this genome.

 ### Create BAllC files